i2r-simmc/i2r-simmc-2021/subtask_2/README.md

 ## DSTC 10 Track 3 Data

-1. Download the data from the official challenge [website](https://github.com/facebookresearch/simmc2) and put all the files in [data](https://github.com/facebookresearch/simmc2/tree/master/data) into simmc2_data.
+1. Download the data from the official challenge [website](https://github.com/facebookresearch/simmc2) and put all the files in [data](https://github.com/facebookresearch/simmc2/tree/master/data) into simmc2_data and unzip all the zip files.

 2. Put subtask1_disambigator_submission_format.json from Sub-Task 1 into model_data.